dodeleye99/accelerated-cpp/README.md

 Code derived from the [**Accelerated C++**](https://www.informit.com/store/accelerated-c-plus-plus-practical-programming-by-example-9780201703535) textbook by Andrew Koenig and Barbara E. Moo.

+The entire repository acts as my personal consolidation of all that I have learnt and understood so far from reading the book.

 Note that it only uses concepts found no later than C++98.

 ## [Intro: Hello World!](00_HelloWorld)